XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ![Sign request Push notification](https://dev-to-uploads.s3.amazonaws.com/i/mh1zt643l9g007kd12ym.gif)

 When using this in applications, it would make sense to check the `pushed` property of a created payload.
-If `false` the Push notification could not be sent (eg. permissions revoked by the user), and your applicaftion should fall back to the QR method.
+If `false` the Push notification could not be sent (eg. permissions revoked by the user), and your application should fall back to the QR method.
 If `pushed` is `true`, it makes sense to show the end user a button to show the QR code anyway if they didn't receive the push notificaftion (eg. changed devices / other device).

 ## 5. Security & finishing touch 🎉